2i2c-org/docs/admin/monitoring/reporting.md

 This function is available to Grafana admins only.
 A snapshot is a frozen view of data that can with others without the need to login with a Grafana account.
 You can set the snapshot to expire after a certain time period, or even delete them by going to the `/dashboard/snapshots` page.

 1. If you wish to share the *entire dashboard*, click on the {gui}`Share` button to the left of the time-range selector.
-1. If you wish to share a *single panel*, click on the three dots {icon}`material-symbols:more-vert`, in the top-right corner of a panel.
+1. If you wish to share a *single panel*, click on the three dots {icon}`material-symbols:more-vert` in the top-right corner of a panel.
 From the dropdown menu select {gui}`Share`.
 1. From the pop-up {gui}`Share Panel` dialog, select the {gui}`Snapshot` tab and fill out the details.
 1. Click the {gui}`Publish Snapshot` button to generate a public link that you can share with others.